Leonard Harris (actor): Biography

-Leonard Jerome Harris was born in the Bronx on Sept.
-27, 1929.
-He graduated from City College and served in the Army at Fort Dix during the Korean War.
-In 1961 he married Mary Ann Wurth.
-They had two children: Sarah and David Harris.
+Leonard Jerome Harris was born in the Bronx on September 27, 1929.
+He graduated from City College and served in the U.S. Army at Fort Dix during the Korean War.
+In 1961, he married Mary Ann Wurth.
+They had two children, Sarah and David Harris.
 They divorced in 1973.
-He also had homes in Stanfordville, N.Y., and West Palm Beach, Fla.
+He also had homes in Stanfordville, N.Y. and West Palm Beach, Fla.

 Mr. Harris began his career writing obituaries and book reviews for the Hartford Courant in 1958.
-In 1966 he became a culture critic at WCBS-TV in New York City, a position he held until 1974.
+In 1966, he became a culture critic at WCBS-TV in New York City, a position he held until 1974.
 He had three novels published and worked as a television writer later in his career.
 He served on the Tony Award Nominating Committee in the later 1980s and early 1990s.

 Mr. Harris also played the mayor in a 1980 romantic comedy, Hero at Large.
 His first novel, The Masada Plan, was called "gripping, fast-moving, expertly engineered" by the novelist Meyer Levin in The New York Times Book Review.
 A fourth novel was published posthumously.

 He died on August 28, 2011, in Hartford, Connecticut, aged 81, from complications of pneumonia.